Boondocking at the Grand Teton View

-Some of the locals have talked about how there have been so much snow in the mountain passes to get into Jackson Hole and The Tetons that the entire town has been trapped for almost a week.
+Some of the locals have talked about how there has been so much snow in the mountain passes to get into Jackson Hole and The Tetons that the entire town has been trapped for almost a week.
 Might not be a good idea to try to Boondock here in the winter, although maybe it is… If you’ve done it let us know in the comments.

 Wildlife is Plentiful Here

 There are A LOT of Elk running around in the Tetons.
 We saw multiple large herds all over, even near the RV.
 It’s astounding to me how fast they move.
 They are so powerful.